CondensedMilk7/primordial-soup/README.md

 ![Screenshot_2022-03-16_21-09-06](https://user-images.githubusercontent.com/82287873/158648656-5b7cad05-4d52-4205-9bea-e89bc399264a.png)

-# Auhtor's Note
+# Important Note:

-I'm considering rebuilding this website with a 11ty (static site generator), to keep it lightweight and simple initially.
-I will continue the development of this (angular) app once the platform grows, both in terms of accumulated resources and community.
-This is when an app becomes necessary -- for personalized reading list, comments, academic resource manager etc.
+This app is no longer in use at primordialsoup.info in favor for a [static site](https://github.com/CondensedMilk7/primordial-soup-static).
+If the community grows significantly enough that dynamic features become necessary, the development of this app will resume.
+For now, I have settled for a simpler solution.

 ## Features